OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-44.md

 ## Isaiah 44:22

-I have swept away your transgressions like a cloud, and your sins like a mist.
+I have wiped away your transgressions like a cloud, and your sins like a mist.
 Return to me, for I have redeemed you.”

 ## Isaiah 44:23